Section 1. Purpose and findings.

 (4) administering the Cannabis Education and Technical Assistance Fund to provide free or low-cost training, education, and technical assistance for individuals working in the cannabis industry or owning a cannabis establishment, with a focus on individuals who would qualify as social equity applicants;

-(5) advising the department regarding regulations, including advising against implementing regulations and financial requirements that unnecessarily impose financial burdens that undermine the purposes of this section and providing recommendations on regulations related to diversity, social equity applications, and the Race to the Top scoring system;
+(5) advising the department regarding regulations, including advising against implementing regulations and financial requirements that unnecessarily impose financial burdens that undermine the purposes of this section and providing recommendations on regulations related to diversity, and social equity applications;

 (6) producing reports and recommendations on diversity and equity in the legal cannabis economy, including in ownership, management, and employment; and

-(7) investigating whether businesses are adhering to their obligations, including those undertaken as part of the Race to the Top scored system, and recommending corrective action or discipline if they fail to do so, which may include a suspension or revocation of licenses.
+(7) investigating whether businesses are adhering to their obligations and recommending corrective action or discipline if they fail to do so, which may include a suspension or revocation of licenses.

 (c) (1) Before determining how funds from the Community Reinvestment and Repair Fund will be allocated, the Office of Social Equity shall promote and hold public meetings in at least 10 of the census tract areas that have been significantly impacted by poverty, unemployment, cannabis prohibition, mass incarceration, and/or systemic racism to seek input on the communities’ needs and priorities for the Community Reinvestment and Repair Fund.

-(2) The Office of Social Equity shall distribute funds from the Community Reinvestment and Repair Fund in a manner that improves the wellbeing of communities and individuals that have been significantly impacted by poverty, unemployment, cannabis prohibition, mass incarceration, and/or systemic racism.
+(2) The Office of Social Equity shall distribute funds from the Community Reinvestment and Repair Fund in a manner that improves the wellbeing of communities and individuals that have been significantly impacted by poverty, unemployment, cannabis prohibition, mass incarceration, and/or racial discrimination.
 Permissible uses of the fund include but are not limited to grants to nonprofit organizations or allocations to government agencies for:

 (ii) re-entry services, including job training and placement;